That’s right, Sunday 20 November is stir-up Sunday. Which means it’s beginning to look a lot like Christmas *excitedface*

 This cranberry and gingerbread Christmas pudding looks like something out of a fairytale.

 Nah.
 Purists would say you’ve got to make everything ahead, but no one will know if you don’t tell them.
-Just make the recipes above, and feed the pudding in the time you have left before Christmas.
-If there's not even time for that, just abandon the whole thing and bake this last-minute tropical Christmas cake (by Francis Quinn of GBBO fame), or whip up some of these 'homemade' mince pies.
+If there's really no time left, just abandon the whole thing and bake this last-minute tropical Christmas cake (by Francis Quinn of GBBO fame), or whip up some of these 'homemade' mince pies.